Home » How to Match into a Neurology Residency Program

 Acceptance Factors for Matching into a Neurology Residency Program

-Residency application season is coming and today we’re looking at what you need in order to successfully match into a Neurology Residency Program!
+Residency application season is coming!
+Today we’re looking at what you need to successfully match into a Neurology Residency Program!
 The NRMP conducted a survey to determine what factors Program Directors consider when deciding which candidates to interview and rank for their residency program.
-The results were compiled into a “at a glance” tool, which is extremely helpful in gauging where your application packet stands compared to the applicant pool, and whether adding additional components, like a letter of recommendation (LOR) in the specialty, could give you a leg up as programs review your application.
+The results were compiled into an interactive table tool.
+This is extremely helpful in gauging where your application packet stands compared to the applicant pool, and whether adding additional components, like a letter of recommendation (LOR) in the specialty, could give you a leg up as programs review your application.

 Selection Criteria for a Neurology Residency Interview